freckle/guides/haskell-style.md

-# FrontRow Style Guide
+# Haskell Style

 Principles:

 * **Maximize readability**
   * Code should be immediately readable by someone not familiar with that area.
     If you have to continuously refer to documentation, comments or dig into implementation to understand what's happening, the code isn't sufficiently self-descriptive and needs to be improved.
 When not possible, you must comment.
 Coding is a team sport, _always write with other developers in mind_
 * **Be aware of the context**
 * **Use your judgement**

 There are some hard rules, but good style is context-sensitive.
 Something that is good in preferable in one place could be bad in another.

-# Haskell

 ## Line Length

 Aim for 80 columns max.
 Long identifiers can sometimes make this tricky, so this is not a hard-and-fast rule. `brittany` should handle this formatting for us in most cases.

 ## Comments